awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 The port number on the container that is bound to the user\-specified or automatically assigned host port\.
 If using containers in a task with the Fargate launch type, exposed ports should be specified using `containerPort`\.
 If using containers in a task with the EC2 launch type and you specify a container port and not a host port, your container automatically receives a host port in the ephemeral port range\.
 For more information, see `hostPort`\.
 Port mappings that are automatically assigned in this way do not count toward the 100 reserved ports limit of a container instance\.
+You cannot expose the same container port for multiple protocols\.
+An error will be returned if this is attempted\.
 `hostPort`
 Type: integer
 Required: no